Pedro De Abreu is interested in the study of the brain and the behavior it creates.

 Pedro has been appointed South Carolina’s New Century Scholar by USA Today and the Coca-Cola Foundation, and was a Forbes 30 Under 30 finalist in 2016.
 Pedro is a winner of the Harvard Leadership in Education Award, a TEDMED delegate, Magellan Scholar, Walker Institute Scholar, City of Columbia Fellow, TEDx speaker, Darla Moore Emerging Leader, and the youngest ever-appointed member of the Board of Directors of the Central Midlands Council of Governments.
 Pedro has a Bachelor’s of Science degree in Economics with high honors and special distinction in research from the Darla Moore School of Business at the University of South Carolina and Master's degree in applied psychology in Mind, Brain, and Education from the Harvard Graduate School of Education at Harvard University.
 Pedro lives in Cambridge, Massachusetts.

-Jessica Cussins is pursuing a Master's Degree in Public Policy from the Harvard Kennedy School of Government with a concentration in international and global affairs.
-She is a Research Assistant at Harvard's Program on Science, Technology & Society and a Consultant for the Center for Genetics and Society.
-She writes regularly for The Huffington Post, Psychology Today, and Biopolitical Times on the ethical, legal, and social implications of human biotechnologies.
+Jessica Cussins is the Director of Research at The Future Society.
+She graduated in May 2017 with a Master's Degree in Public Policy from the Harvard Kennedy School of Government and a concentration in international and global affairs, science and technology policy.
+She Chaired The Future Society at HKS in the 2016-17 academic year.
+While at Harvard, Jessica worked as a Research Assistant at the Program on Science, Technology & Society, and was a Belfer International and Global Affairs Student Fellow working within both the cybersecurity and biosecurity programs.
+She currently lives in the San Francisco Bay Area and does consulting work on health data and biotech for several technology think tanks.
+She writes regularly for outlets including The Los Angeles Times, The Huffington Post, and the Pharmaceutical Journal on the ethical, social, and political implications of consequential emerging technologies.
 She received her BA with Highest Distinction from the University of California, Berkeley.

 Genevieve Ennis Hume is studying Risk and Resilience at the Harvard Graduate School of Design.
 Her research centres on the economic and political power structures of technology and its application to robotics, AI, and extraction.
 She is currently a Teaching Fellow at the Harvard School of Engineering and Applied Science, and a former Fellow at the Wyss Institute for Biologically Inspired Engineering.
 Prior to coming to Harvard, Genevieve taught Intercultural Communications at the University of British Columbia and Kaospilot in Denmark, Colombia and South Africa, as well as Design Ethics at the Pratt Institute and the Rhode Island School of Design.
 She is also the co-founder of a bespoke luxury jewellery studio that focuses on international mining policy, collaborating with organizations such USAID, the UN, and the OECD on initiatives that address property rights and the development of peace-based economies in post-conflict regions.